 Nest Labs has had its fair share of corporate struggles over the last few years, but at last, the one-time darling of the smart home world seems to have regained its mojo.
 Waves of new products are hitting retailers’ shelves, including the excellent Nest Secure alarm system and the long-delayed Nest x Yale Lock, which we’ll be taking a look at in the coming weeks.

-Joining them is the Nest Hello smart doorbell, a $229 dinger/smart cam combo taking aim at established competitors such as the August Doorbell Cam Pro ($199), Amazon’s newly-acquired Ring Video Doorbell 2 ($199) and a host of cheap imitators.
+Joining them is the Nest Hello smart doorbell, a $229 dinger/smart cam combo taking aim at established competitors such as the August Doorbell Cam Pro ($199), Ring’s Video Doorbell 2 ($199) and a host of imitators.

 If you’re scratching your head wondering why anyone would want to spend $200+ upgrading something as basic as a doorbell, here’s the skinny: adding a Wi-Fi-enabled HD camera to the doorbell allows you see who’s at the door from your smartphone, whether you’re at home or elsewhere.